KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/bill_donohue_en.md

 One of Donohue’s most clarifying insights is the distinction between Jesus the historical figure and the Christ principle.
 Christ is not confined to one body, one era, or one creed.
 Christ is a state of consciousness: unified, lucid, compassionate, sovereign.

-To put on the mind of Christ is to move out of fragmentation and into coherence.
+To realize the Christ-mind is to move from fragmentation into coherence.
 Salvation becomes liberation from misperception.
 Forgiveness becomes the release of false identification.
 Sin is no longer moral failure, but missing the mark of understanding.

 This reframing dissolves fear-based religion and restores responsibility without guilt.
 The path becomes inward, direct, and humane.